Blog | Healthcare

 Inflation Reduction Act of 2022: Directs Medicare to negotiate prescription drug prices and expand the Affordable Care Act Program in 2025.

 The Mental Health Parity and Addiction Equity Act (MHPAEA) (2022): Prohibits health insurance companies from imposing greater restrictions on mental health and substance use disorder benefits than merely on medical and surgical benefits.
-This includes financial requirements like copays and treatment limitations (visit limits or prior authorization requirements).
+This includes financial requirements like copays and treatment limitations (visit limits or prior authorization requirements). which can be streamlined through Brillio’s digital solutions for financial services to ensure greater transparency and efficiency in healthcare payment processes.

 Lower Costs, More Transparency (LCMT) ACT (2023): Ensures healthcare providers and insurers disclose cost information to patients.
 The bill has a wide- impact across different parts of the healthcare system, including pharmacies, drug manufacturers, hospitals, Medicaid, and Medicare.